Greater Manchester, National

 There are 3 focus areas

 - Familial Hypercholesterolaemia (FH) detection and lipid management optimisation to reduce death and disability due to premature CVD.
-This includes expanded access to genetic testing for FH via screening of electronic records.
+This includes expanded access to genetic testing for FH via a blood test initiated by a Lipid Clinic and sent to the North West Genomic Laboratory Hub for testing.

 - In partnership with HEARTUK, The AHSN Network are delivering the Tackling Cholesterol Together education programme and the Cholesterol Now campaign.
 The Education Programme aims to provide clinicians and managers with the opportunity to learn about different elements of the lipids pathway, from internationally regarded experts in the field and supports the broader objectives of our lipids national programme.